How to save money with IKEA Buy Back & other tips

 Of course, they don’t take everything.
 There’s a list of the select products they will and won’t take within their scheme.
 In a nutshell, it’s usually storage pieces, indoor dining furniture, small tables, and children’s products.

 Your item must also be clean and functional, fully assembled, unmodified, and in a resalable condition.
-Use their Buy Back estimator tool to see if yours is eligible for a trade-in.
+Use the Ikea Buy Back estimator tool to see if yours is eligible for a trade-in.

 What do you get?